Real talk: there have been so many times so far this year when the state of our country and the world have left me feeling scared and overwhelmed.

 In fact, I feel like we’ve all had to become activists so we can advocate for what we believe in.
 How many petitions have you signed?
 How many marches have you attended?
 How many social media posts have you written defending what’s good and right?
+How much efforts have you put to get your voice heard?
 If you’re like me, it’s more than you ever have in your life.

 But the thing is, that pressure to stand up and #resist can be exhausting sometimes—not to mention that the constant barrage of news and tweets and Facebook posts can feel totally chaotic.
 And when I feel that way, it takes away from my ability to help others, which is something I truly love and want to do.

 So I’ve compiled this list of little things that go a long way in making me feel better.
 (And I’d love to hear yours, too, so please comment or email me and share.)

 Get dressed.
 It’s the first step you need to do everyday.
 Honor yourself by dressing powerfully, even if you feel drained.

 Breathe deep.
 Taking pause to breathe, meditation and create space will help you find your center

 Call your loved ones and say hello.
 Create connection in your life.
 You are not alone and I bet many of your family members may feel the same way)